posit-dev/rsconnect-python/README.md

 ### Installation

-To install from this repository:
+To install `rsconnect-python` from this repository:

 ```bash
 git clone https://github.com/rstudio/rsconnect-python